Suwayomi/Suwayomi-Server/README.md

 - Installing and executing Tachiyomi's Extensions, So you'll get the same sources.
 - A library to save your mangas and categories to put them into.
 - Searching and browsing installed sources.
-- A minimal chapter reader.
+- A decent chapter reader.
 - Ability to download Mangas for offline read(This partially works)

 **Note:** Keep in mind that Tachidesk is alpha software and can break rarely and/or with each update, so you may have to delete your data to fix it.
 See [General troubleshooting](#general-troubleshooting) and [Support and help](#support-and-help) if it happens.